 20. Beyond the Reef

-I’m ending this list of famous Hawaiian music in kind of a weird way.
+I’m ending this list of famous Hawaiian music in a kind of weird way.

 Beyond the Reef isn’t really a Hawaiian song.
 It was written by a Canadian (Jack Pitman) and there is no mention of Hawaii in the lyrics.